Dutch Mountain Trail

 Get yourself ready for the Dutch Mountain Trail

-The walk takes in all Seven Summits, starting at the Wilhelminaberg in Landgraaf and ending at the Observant in Maastricht.
-Often unnoticed, the route crosses the border on several occasions.
-The views afforded from the top of the summits are far-reaching, taking in the Eifel in Germany, the Ardennes and the Kempen in Belgium, as well as lower lying lands of the Rhine Basin and the Maas valley to the north.
+The views afforded from the top of the Seven Summits along the way are far-reaching, taking in the Eifel in Germany, the Ardennes and the Kempen in Belgium, as well as lower lying lands of the Rhine Basin and the Maas valley to the north.

 In its four years of existence, the Dutch Mountain Trail has proved a huge hit, with over 15,000 copies of the Dutch-language guide to the route having been sold.
 The good news is that there is now an English edition of the guide, which is bigger and more detailed than its Dutch counterpart!

 The compact guidebook divides the Trail into four stages of roughly 25 kilometres and comes with large-scale maps, a detailed route description and comprehensive public transport information.
 The book also includes separate circular walks for the ‘Seven Summits’.
 Packed full of interesting facts and curiosities, it is not just a must for trail walkers, but also for anyone seeking a deeper insight into this fascinating corner of Europe.